 Contactless menus serve many purposes with one being the most obvious: a touch-free environment.
 By posting such a menu at a restaurant’s entrance, consumers can access the menu in advance of being seated, review the menu and make decisions.
 Thus a restaurant’s desire to turn tables more quickly is possible.
 To learn more about Contactless Menus, click here.

 Removing payment touchpoints between restaurants and customers is the name of the game during the pandemic.
 A number of options exist.
 Some of the better-known systems are Samsung Pay, Apple Pay and Google Pay.
 Learn more about mobile wallets here and here and here.

 Who has time to sort out all the details?
 A DMO crafting and sharing a well-researched case study or even hosting a webinar could just be the answer for busy restaurateurs.
 The most important thing right now is cost.
 What does it cost to implement such a program?
 The next question to answer is tied to employee training.
 Involve an accounting person in the case study or webinar as he or she will know the “what if” questions to ask.

 To recap, statewide restaurant associations are leading the way to revive the restaurant industry.
 However, DMOs, CVBs, TDAs chambers of commerce and downtown agencies can help their local restaurants, too.
 It’s going to be a slow climb out of the pandemic but if everyone is working together we can make this happen.

-If your CVB, DMO, chamber of commerce or TDA is looking to take a fresh look at marketing your destination, please Contact Us today.
+If your nonprofit organization or quasi-government agency is looking to take a fresh look at how you’re marketing your destination, please contact us today.